6A31/arp-scan-spoof/README.md

 ## Windows
 Make sure to run the script as administrator on Windows.
-Changing a MAC address requires admin privileges.
+Sniffing requires admin privileges.

 ## Linux